-Any remaining balance of the Fund shall be maintained as a long-term reserve.
-During the annual budget development process the Director of the Facilities and Property Management Division is directed to update the five-year Library Department Capital Fund.
+During the annual budget development process the Director of the Facilities and Property Management (FPM) division is directed to update the five-year Library Department Capital Fund.
 The Plan shall provide for and prioritize maintenance projects, anticipated major improvements to Library capital assets and any additional replacement of capital assets.
 The Plan shall include major construction to be undertaken by the County on behalf of the library, regardless of funding source.
 The Plan will be reviewed and updated annually, and submitted to the Board of County Commissioners as part of the annual budget (see Five Year Capital Improvement Plan).

-The five year Capital Improvement Plan is updated and presented to the Board annually.
+The five year CIP is updated and presented to the Board annually.
 The Library is in compliance with the policy goal to fund capital needs at a rate of 2% of the replacement cost of buildings.